Greg LeMond: 1989: Return to elite level

 After struggling in the 1989 Paris–Nice early-season race and failing to improve his condition, LeMond informed his wife Kathy that he intended to retire from professional cycling after the 1989 Tour de France.
-He had some flashes of form with 6th overall in Tirreno–Adriatico and in the two-day Critérium International, sharing an escape with Fignon, Indurain, Mottet, Roche and Madiot and finishing 4th overall.
+LeMond had some flashes of form with sixth overall in Tirreno–Adriatico and in the two-day Critérium International, sharing an escape with Fignon, Indurain, Mottet, Roche, and Madiot and finishing fourth overall.
 He started the 1989 Giro d'Italia in May as preparation for the Tour to follow, but struggled in the mountains and was not in contention for any of the leaders' jerseys before the final 53 km individual time trial into Florence.
 LeMond placed a surprising second there, more than a minute ahead of overall winner Laurent Fignon.
-Some of his improvement he attributed to an anti-anemia treatment he received twice during the race.
+LeMond attributed some of his improvement to an anti-anemia treatment he received twice during the race.

 Coming into the 1989 Tour de France LeMond was not considered a contender for the general classification (GC).
 His own most optimistic hope was to finish his final Tour in the top 20.
 Without the weight of expectation and other pressures of being a Tour favorite, LeMond surprised observers with a strong ride in the 7.8 km prologue in Luxembourg, finishing fourth out of 198 riders.
 Buoyed by the result, LeMond continued to ride well over the opening flat stages, winning the 73 km stage 5 individual time trial, and gaining the yellow jersey as leader of the general classification for the first time in three years.
-LeMond seemed to ride himself into better condition during the first week's flat stages, and he was coming into peak form by the time the Tour reached the mountains.
-LeMond remained at the front of the race in the Pyrénées, but lost the lead to his former teammate and rival Laurent Fignon on stage 10 in Superbagnères.
-Five days later LeMond reclaimed yellow in the Alps, after the 39 km stage 15 mountain time trial from Gap to Orcières-Merlette.
-The see-saw battle continued, and when Fignon attacked on the upper slopes of Alpe d'Huez LeMond was unable to go with him, placing the yellow jersey back on the shoulders of Fignon.
+He seemed to ride himself into better condition during the first week's flat stages, and LeMond was coming into peak form by the time the Tour reached the mountains.
+He remained at the front of the race in the Pyrénées but lost the lead to his former teammate and rival Laurent Fignon on stage 10 in Superbagnères.
+Five days later, LeMond reclaimed yellow in the Alps, after the 39 km stage 15 mountain time trial from Gap to Orcières-Merlette.
+The see-saw battle continued, and when Fignon attacked on the upper slopes of Alpe d'Huez, LeMond was unable to go with him, placing the yellow jersey back on the shoulders of Fignon.
 Fignon held a 50-second advantage over LeMond going into the 21st and final stage, a rare 24.5 km individual time trial from Versailles to the Champs-Élysées in Paris.